Surprise: Spark launches 5G from $75/month

 Spark's $75/month 5G fixed-wireless "Discover" plan comes with a 60GB data cap.

-A plan with a 600GB cap (more realistic for a household that mainlines Netflix) costs $95 per month.
+A plan with a 600GB cap (much more realistic for a household that mainlines Netflix) costs $95 per month.

+In between, there's an $85 plan with a 120GB cap.
+All of the plans are "naked broadband".
+That is, they don't include any voice service, which Spark is not yet offering over 5G.

 Alexandra's trial will be transitioned to a commercial service next month, Spark says.